 Moses built an altar and called it The Lord is my Banner.

-This is actually a fairly short story.
-It is easy to overlook the significance of what this story reveals to us.
+This is a fairly short passage, but it is easy to overlook its significance.
 Moses stood in complete surrender to the Lord.
 His upheld hands stood as an appeal to God for help.
 Without his surrender and the help of his fellow Israelites, they would not have won the battle against the Amalekites.

 There are two warm up questions to choose from for this week.